vwarr/resume/resume.typ

   date: "May 2025",
-  [Worked on the JetPack SDK team responsible for maintaining NVIDIA's Ubuntu-based Linux distribution], [Improved the Jetson GPIO library to ensure the correct configuration of pin mux registers through `/dev/mem`], [I decided to end my internship early due to the lack of intellectual and technical stimulation] )
+  [Worked on the JetPack SDK team responsible for maintaining NVIDIA's Ubuntu-based Linux distribution], [Improved the Jetson GPIO library to ensure the correct configuration of pin mux registers through `/dev/mem`], )
 #exp_item(
   name: "MongoDB",